mohammedyosef761/front-end-openAi-test/README.md

 # or
 # if you face any problem
 npm install --force
-# to run thw peoject:
+# to run the peoject:
 npm run dev